Four friends were found dead in an abandoned SUV in a cornfield. Police say the motive is ‘a mystery.’

 Presley said he was notified early Monday that four bodies had been found in an abandoned vehicle in Wisconsin.

 “I was bewildered because she doesn’t know anybody in Wisconsin.
 The first thing I said was, ‘Wisconsin?
-Are you sure?’” he told The Post.
+Are you sure?’ ” he told The Post.
 “That’s when we started assuming that something tragic had happened to her.”

 Bygd said the four people were probably killed less than 24 hours before the vehicle was found, but authorities remain uncertain of exactly when.